Big Batch Pumpkin Bread Recipe Makes 3 Loaves

 That means there’s plenty to share or to have tucked in the freezer to pull out when I’m lucky enough to have grandkids around!
 It also makes a great little gift for a friend that needs a hug she can eat!!

-Celebrate 61 Days Of Pumpkin Everything In October And November
+Celebrate Pumpkin Everything In October And November

 I’ve got to confess I’m crazy about pumpkins!
 To be honest, I have a major obsession with pumpkins, so our home is decorated with reckless abandon indoors and outdoors with pumpkins in every size, shape, and color every fall.
 I can’t get enough pumpkins!!